-Every year we ask members of the Sleekgeek Community if they have any New Year Resolutions for 2019.
+Every year we ask members of the Sleekgeek Community if they have any New Year Resolutions for the year ahead.

 Unsurprisingly, losing weight is always the most popular answer.

-While that’s great an all, there’s more to being healthy than just losing weight.
+While that’s great an all, there’s a lot more to being fit and healthy than just losing weight.

-How about we get a bit smarter and more creative about our resolutions this year?
+How about we go a bit deeper and get more creative with our resolutions this year?

 14 HEALTH AND FITNESS RESOLUTIONS THAT *AREN’T* WEIGHT LOSS: